Affine Bodies Revisited. Constraints, Symmetry, Analytical Methods and Some Perspectives: Acknowledgements

-This paper contains results obtained within the framework of the research project 501 018 32/1992 financed from the Scientific Research Support.
-The authors are grateful to the Ministry of Science and Higher Education for this financial support.
+This paper contains results obtained within the framework of the research projects 501 018 32/1992 and N N501 049 540 financed from the Scientific Research Support Fund in 2007-2010 and 2011-2014.
+The authors are greatly indebted to the Polish Ministry of Science and Higher Education for this financial support.